 Digital recovery involves retrieving from a physically corrupted source visual information that is no longer apparent to the naked eye.
 In music a particularly ambitious and long-sustained project has been the Digital Internet Archive of Medieval Music (DIAMM), which was organized (by Andrew Wathey, Margaret Bent, and Julia Craig-McFeely) in the late Nineties under the auspices of a series of institutions and sponsors including the Royal Holloway College, University of London; All Souls' College, Oxford; and the British Library.
 It is now a collaboration of the Music Faculty and the Bodleian Library, Oxford.
 The fundamental aim of DIAMM has been digitizing all extant musical manuscripts from the later Middle Ages and Renaissance at three resolutions (low for thumbnails and indexing, medium for scholarly consultation, high for questions requiring a closer look at scribal detail).
-In parallel with the scanning program, an index of relevant collections and their contents has been established.5 The website is set up in such a way that users may annotate individual sources.
-The highest resolution images for the most celebrated sources (e.g. Oxford Bodleian
+In parallel with the scanning program, an index of relevant collections and their contents has been established.
+The website is set up in such a way that users may annotate individual sources.
+The highest resolution images for the most celebrated sources (e.g. Oxford Bodleian Ms. Canonici 213 and Bologna Conservatory MS Q. 15) are also intended to facilitate the production of facsimile prints.
+S

-3 Deutsche Forschungsgemeinschaft, a major funder of German research projects in musicology.
+2 Deutsche Forschungsgemeinschaft, a major funder of German research projects in musicology.

-4 Bach Digital, like most of the sites mentioned herein, offers a comprehensive site for research.
+3 Bach Digital, like most of the sites mentioned herein, offers a comprehensive site for research.
 The Bach-Archiv, Leipzig, provides the portal.
 Access to autographs, prints, and associated libretti for works by J. S. Bach and the extended Bach family are provided together with extensive bibliographical information.
 The link here is to the manuscript in the Staatsbibliothek zu Preussischer Kulturbesitz, Mus.
 Ms. Bach P 269.

-5 The critical apparatus developed for the project is more extensive than the archive of images; that is, many sources currently hold textual material and await scanned images.
+4 The critical apparatus developed for the project is more extensive than the archive of images; that is, many sources currently hold textual material and await scanned images.
 Searches can be filtered for the presence or absence of images.